PRESUMPTION OF DEATH ORDER

 If someone is thought to be dead but there is no body (for example, because a person was lost at sea), all of their assets and property are usually frozen.
 Two exceptions to this are where the property is jointly owned or where someone has Power of Attorney to deal with their property or money in their absence.

-Dealing with the missing person's property
+Dealing with the missing person's assets/Presumption of Death Order

-Before 1 November 2019, the general position was that a person needed to be missing for at least 7 years before a person could be treated as dead in the eyes of the law.
+Before 1 November 2019, the general position was that a person needed to be missing for at least 7 years before they could be treated as dead in the eyes of the law.
 This meant that their next of kin were denied any bereavement-related entitlements under any pension, life insurance or social welfare scheme.

 Since 1 November 2019, when the Civil Law (Presumption of Death) Act 2019, commenced, a court can make a "presumption of death order" if it is satisfied that the circumstances suggest that the missing person's death is either virtually certain, or highly probable.
 If such an order is made and not successfully appealed, it has the same status as a death certificate.